Will Bayern team-mates Manuel Neuer and Lennart Karl link up again at the World Cup this summer?

 Nadiem Amiri

-If creativity and a goal threat are what Nagelsmann wants from central midfield, then he may look no further than Nadiem Amiri.
-Never before has the 29-year-old reached double figures for goals in a Bundesliga season before this term, notching 10 from just 20 top-flight appearances, while adding two assists to play a central role in keeping Mainz out of the bottom three.
-Only five players – all bona fide forwards – have found the net more times in the German top flight this season, and he lies within the Bundesliga’s top 15 for xG despite being in a struggling side.
+If creativity and a goal threat are what Nagelsmann wants from central midfield, then he may also find a place for Amiri.
+The 29-year-old had never reached double figures for goals in a Bundesliga season before this term, notching a dozen from 25 top-flight appearances, while adding two assists to play a central role in inspiring Mainz to safety.
+He has every chance of adding to his nine Germany caps in North America.

 Tom Bischof

-For Bayern midfielder Tom Bischof, who is already being lauded as a future star of German football, this summer’s World Cup might come a year too soon.
-The 20-year-old’s passing range has caught the eye in the Bundesliga this season, which is exemplified best by his 93.2 per cent pass completion rate.
+For Bayern midfielder Bischof, who is already being lauded as a future star of German football, this summer’s World Cup might come a little too soon.
+The 20-year-old’s passing range and accuracy has caught the eye in the Bundesliga this season.
 At present, he has just one Germany cap to his name, but expect that to change in the months and years to come.

 Brajan Gruda

-At the turn of the year, Brajan Gruda’s prospects of featuring at the World Cup looked increasingly slim due to a lack of game time at Brighton and Hove Albion.
-Since then, the 21-year-old midfielder has moved on loan to Leipzig, where he has already started six games.
-After bagging a goal and assist in just his second match back in Germany and scoring twice on Matchday 27, a strong end to the Bundesliga season may earn Gruda a seat on the plane this summer.
+At the turn of the year, Gruda’s prospects of featuring at the World Cup looked very slim due to a lack of game time at Brighton and Hove Albion.
+Since then, the 21-year-old midfielder has moved on loan to Leipzig, where three goals and three assists in 13 appearances have given him an outside chance of making the plane.

 Forwards